-Due to excellent heat and corrosion resistant properties, thermosets are used in a variety of markets and applications.
-Generally, there is one common variable for these applications – heat.
-Many Engineers and Designers look to implement thermoset materials into their product designs due to thermosets’ high heat deflection and heat resistance.
-As a heat resistant plastic, thermoset materials provide excellent dimensional and chemical stability when exposed to high heat.
+Due to excellent heat and corrosion resistant properties, thermosets are used in a variety of end-markets and applications.
+Many engineers and designers look to implement thermoset plastics into a challenging product design due to thermosets’ excellent dimensional and chemical stability when exposed to heat and high operating temperatures.

 Similar to thermoplastic molding, thermosets may be injection, compression, injection-compression, and insert molded.
 While a thermoplastic monomer has only two reactive ends for linear chain growth, a thermoset monomer must have three or more reactive ends, with its molecular chains crosslinking in three dimensions.
 Post-mold, thermosets have virtually all molecules interconnected with strong, permanent, physical bonds, which are not heat reversible.

 Theoretically, the entire molded thermoset part can be a giant, single molecule.
-In a sense, curing a thermoset is like cooking an egg.
+In a sense, curing a thermoset is like cooking an egg or baking a cake.
 Once it is cooked, reheating does not cause melting or disfiguration, and the cooked egg cannot revert to its original physical state as a yoke.
 Once a thermoset is cured, the material or molded part cannot be grinded and reprocessed or remolded.